No products in the cart.

 Understanding Parietal Lobe Stroke

-Parietal lobe stroke affects your ability to process sensory information and understand spatial awareness.
-Luckily, there is hope for recovery.
-Through repetitive practice, neuroplasticity is promoted, and parietal lobe functions can be reassigned to undamaged areas of the brain.
+Luckily, there is hope for recovery through repetitive practice of rehab exercises.
+When neuroplasticity is promoted, functions of the parietal lobe can be reassigned to healthier areas of the brain.

 Discover Award-Winning Neurorehab Tools